sinatra/sinatra/RELEASING.md

-This document explains releasing process for Sinatra, sinatra-contrib and rack-protection gems.
-Since all the gems are bundled in same repo, we now have bunch of rake tasks to manage release process.
+This document explains releasing process for all Sinatra gems.

+Since everything is bundled in same repo (except `Mustermann`), we now have one rake task to cut a release.

+(Please refer to [Mustermann](https://github.com/sinatra/mustermann) if that also needs a release.)

 ### Releasing
-For relesing new version of all the 3 gems, this is the procedure.
+For relesing new version of [`sinatra`, `sinatra-contrib`, `rack-protection`], this is the procedure:

-* Update `VERSION` file with target version
+1. Update `VERSION` file with target version
-* Run `bundle exec rake release:all`
+2. Run `bundle exec rake release:all`
+3. ???
+4. Profit!!!

 Thats it!

-The role of rake task is:
+This rake task can be broken down as:

 * Pick up latest version string from `VERSION` file
 * Run all tests to ensure gems are not broken